Deducting Moving Expenses

 Deducting Moving Expenses: The 3 Requirements

-You can deduct your moving expenses only if you meet three requirements:
+You can deduct your moving expenses if you meet the following three requirements:

 - the one year test